bioperl/bioperl.github.io/howtos/EUtilities_Web_Service.md

 ### Utilities and parameters

 To run any of the standard NCBI EUtilities (`einfo, esearch, esummary, elink, egquery, epost, espell`), call the desired utility from the factory.
 To use a utility, you must set its parameters and run it to get a result.
-[TMTOWTDI](wp:TMTOWTDI "wikilink"):
+[TMTOWTDI]:

 ```perl